ESTATE PLANNING PROCESS

 Once you have a plan in place, you will have time to review it in detail over the next 90 days before meeting for your first Trusted Advisor Session.
 If you change your mind with respect the your fiduciaries or the succession order, notice a typo, found some more asset statements, or simply have some questions, this is a great time to make corrections or finish organizing your Family Affairs Legal Manual.
 If you have a trust-based plan, this is also the time to confirm that your assets have been funded to the trust.

 The initial Trusted Advisor Session is the beginning of your In-House Counsel Plan.
-We don’t end our relationship with you once you sign your plan, but rather look at this as a lifetime commitment to ensure your plan will work as intended despite the changes that will take place in your life after you sign your plan.
+We don’t end our relationship with you once you sign your plan, but rather look at this as a lifetime commitment to ensure your plan will work as intended despite the inevitable changes that will take place in your life.
 You will meet with us every three years thereafter or more via our In-House Counsel Plan.